aome510/spotify-player/doc/config.md

 ## Keymaps

-`spotify-player` uses `keymap.toml` to add or override new key mappings in additional to [default key mappings](https://github.com/aome510/spotify-player#commands).
+`spotify-player` uses `keymap.toml` to add or override new key mappings in additional to [the default key mappings](https://github.com/aome510/spotify-player#commands).
 To define a new key mapping, simply add a `keymaps` entry.
 For example,

 ```toml
 [[keymaps]]